Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 1. Test if reports help developers make better data decisions.
 2. Compare AI performance before and after using balanced datasets.
 3. Collect feedback on the clarity and usefulness of reports.

+#### **Preliminary Tasks:**
+1. Research best practices for visualizing dataset balance.
+2. Define what data balance indicators should be included in reports.
+3. Test different reporting formats with developers.
+4. Develop an initial reporting prototype and refine based on feedback.